In this post, we’re going to share a lot of important facts about air conditioning and evaporative cooling.

-Compare to evaporative cooling, some of the disadvantages of using this type of air cooling systems include higher cost to operate, more energy use, routine cleaning and maintenance.
+Compare to evaporative cooling, some of the disadvantages of using this type of air cooling systems include a higher cost to operate, more energy use, routine cleaning, and maintenance.
 In addition, you’ll find that it emits higher levels of Carbon Dioxide, CO2.

 However, there are several perks to using this type of cooling machine.

 In terms of advantages, you’ll find that air conditioning systems work in practically every type of climate and are very useful in enclosed spaces.
 They are suitable for both homes and commercial spaces.
 They remove moisture from the air, which makes it less humid and cool spaces quickly.

 If you were to compare evaporative cooling vs air conditioning without taking living location into consideration, evaporative coolers offer better air quality.

 With evaporative cooling, doors and windows don’t need to be sealed when they are running and air inside the room is not recirculated, so it’s fresher.

 Also, evaporative coolers won’t dry out the air.
 They put moisture into the air and this means that they won’t dehydrate your skin and eyes.
 Air conditioning systems do often dry out skin and eyes since they remove moisture from the air.